-NOVA sends teams of volunteer doctors, nurses, translators, and helpers every 6 to 12 months to Cavaillon, Haiti and we conduct week-long immediate care clinics open to all adults and children in need.
-We convert a community center which is lent to us by the Catholic church in Cavaillon into a full service clinic where sick people can come, they are signed in, they have their vital signs checked, they are examined by one of our doctors and they are given any prescription medicines that they need.
-We fully stock our own pharmacy for these clinics.
-We typically have 6-8 doctors on any given mission with a mix of adult providers and pediatricians.
+NOVA sends teams of volunteer doctors, nurses, translators, and non-medical support every six to 12 months to Cavaillon, Haiti to conduct week-long immediate care clinics open to all adults and children in need.
+Our teams work with our permanent staff, seeing patients, providing training to our Haitian staff and conducting mobile missions to remote villages.
+Our team stays at our clinic at our residence.
+We take up to six doctors on any given mission with a mix of adult providers and pediatricians.
 Typically in a week we will see over 500-600 patients.
 NOVA has been doing this since 2002 and we have sent 20 successful medical missions.

 2) NOVA’s permanent clinic in Haiti

-It costs NOVA about $124,000 USD to operate this clinic including staff salaries, medications and supplies as well as building maintenance and security.
+It costs NOVA about $150,000 USD to operate this clinic including staff salaries, medications and supplies as well as building maintenance and security.
 Our Haitian employees and our US accountant/bookkeeper are the only paid staff.
 All other NOVA administrators and US-based support are volunteers, enabling us to utilize all donations to directly support our mission.